 Experiment and tissue-type subcategory effects

 A second set of analyses was conducted for experimental level differences on the total pooled data set.
 In this case three subcategories of tissue-type (TTSC) were identified, namely mature, induced epicormic, and spontaneous epicormic sources.
-A model with an Experiment term and TTSC factor was utilised and all factors were tested on the Error term for F tests.
+A model with an Experiment term and TTSC factor was utilised and all factors were tested on the Error term.

-For all statistical analyses, factors were treated as fixed unless otherwise noted, and ANOVA and estimated margin means were generated using the GLM Univariate module of SPSS 20.
+For all statistical analyses, factors were treated as fixed unless otherwise noted, and ANOVA and estimated margin means were generated using the General Linear Model (GLM) Univariate module of SPSS 20.
 For all analyses, rooting rate was expressed as the proportion of rooted cuttings in each plot of five cuttings at the time of the assessment.

-The relationship between the stem height at which epicormic shoots were sourced and tree mean rooting proportion for the 37 trees where epicormic shoots were obtained was quantified by a Pearson’s correlation coefficient estimated in the Correlation module of SPSS.
+The relationship between the stem height at which epicormic shoots were sourced and tree mean rooting proportion for the 37 trees where epicormic shoots were obtained was quantified by a Pearson’s correlation coefficient, estimated in the Correlation module of SPSS.

 The degree of relationship between root and shoot production was assessed in Experiment 3 using the Descriptives / Crosstabs Module of SPSS and selecting the Contingency coefficient test for nominal variables.
 New shoot growth was recorded as a presence-absence variable during the Day 52 post-setting assessment of rooting.